The geometric diagonal of the special linear algebraic cobordism: c1 -spherical algebraic cobordism

-For an arbitrary base scheme $S$ the result follows from Lemma \ref{lem:kspace_natural} by base change from $\Spec(\Z)$. \end{proof} \begin{proposition} The canonical morphism $\colim_{n} \WGr(n,\infty)\to\KWallrk$ induces an equivalence of motivic spectra over $S$. \end{proposition} \begin{proof} From \cite[Proposition 16.9.(2) and Remark 16.11]{BH21} it follows that the motivic Thom functor inverts the motivic equivalence from the previous lemma.
-Thus, it induces and we obtain the claim by Example \ref{exmpl:virtual_thom}. \end{proof} Using the above description we can identify the Betti realizations of $\MW$.
-Recall that if $S=\Spec(\C)$, then there is a complex Betti realization functor $\BettiC\colon\SH(\C)\to \SH$, which is symmetric monoidal and satisfies $\BettiC(\Sigma^\infty_+ X)\simeq \Sigma^\infty_+ X(\mathbb{C})$ for $X\in \mathbf{Sm}_\C$.
-We refer to Appendix \ref{appendix_B} for a recollection on the $c_1$-spherical cobordism spectrum in topology. \begin{proposition} $\BettiC(\MW_\C)\simeq \W$, where $\W$ is the $c_1$-spherical cobordism spectrum. \end{proposition} \begin{proof} By construction, the complex realization of $\WGr(n,\infty)$ is given by the complement to the zero section of $\det(\mathrm{EU}(n))\boxtimes \struct(-1)$ over $\Gr(n,\C^\infty)\times\CP^1$.
-The underline $\C^\times$-bundle is equivalent to the respective principal $S^1$-bundle $\mathrm{BW}(n)$; see Remark \ref{remark:bwn_s1bundle}.
-Since the complex Betti realization commutes with colimits, we see that $\BettiC(\Th(\gwall_{n,\infty}))\simeq\mathrm{TBW}(n)$ and $\BettiC(\MW_\C)\simeq\W$. \end{proof} \begin{remark} Analogously, it can be shown that the real Betti realization (or more generally real \etale realization) of $\MW$ is given by Wall's $w_1$-spherical cobordism spectrum $\W_\R$ \cite[Chapter VIII]{Sto}.
+For an arbitrary base scheme $S$ the result follows from Lemma \ref{lem:kspace_natural} by base change from $\Spec(\Z)$. \end{proof} \begin{proposition} The canonical morphism $\colim_{n} \WGr_n\to\KWallrk$ induces an equivalence of motivic spectra over $S$. \end{proposition} \begin{proof} From \cite[Proposition 16.9.(2) and Remark 16.11]{BH21} it follows that the motivic Thom functor inverts the motivic equivalence from the previous lemma.
+Thus, it induces and we obtain the claim by Example \ref{exmpl:virtual_thom}. \end{proof} Using the above description we can identify the complex Betti realization of $\MW$.
+Recall that if $S=\Spec(\C)$, then there is a complex realization functor $\BettiC\colon\SH(\C)\to \Spt$, which is symmetric monoidal and satisfies $\BettiC(\Sigma^\infty_+ X)\cong \Sigma^\infty_+ X(\mathbb{C})$ for $X\in\mathbf{Sm}_\C$.
+We refer to Appendix \ref{appendix_B} for a recollection on the $c_1$-spherical cobordism spectrum in topology. \begin{proposition} We have $\BettiC(\MW_\C)\cong \W$, where $\W$ is the $c_1$-spherical cobordism spectrum. \end{proposition} \begin{proof} By construction, the complex realization of $\WGr_n$ is given by the complement to the zero section of $\det(\mathrm{EU}(n))\boxtimes \struct(1)$ over $\Gr_n(\C^\infty)\times\CP^1$.
+The underlying $\C^\times$-bundle is equivalent to the respective principal $S^1$-bundle $\mathrm{BW}(n)$; see Remark \ref{remark:bwn_s1bundle}.
+Since the complex realization commutes with colimits, we see that $\BettiC(\Th(\gwall_{n}))\cong\mathrm{TBW}(n)$ (here $\mathrm{TBW}(n)$ is the Thom space of the tautological complex vector bundle over $\mathrm{BW}(n)$) and $\BettiC(\MW_\C)\cong\W$. \end{proof} \begin{remark} Analogously, it can be shown that the real Betti realization (or more generally real \etale realization) of $\MW$ is given by Wall's $w_1$-spherical cobordism spectrum $\W_\R$ \cite[Chapter VIII]{Sto}.
 However, we do not need this here. \end{remark}